favware/create-djsbot/templates/typescript/README.md

       -  Install build-essential: `sudo apt-get install -y build-essential`
    - Other OS / distro's:
       - Please google how to install build essentials such as GCC and Make

+## Notes about the TypeScript template

+A few notes should be shared about the TypeScript template that are important to note

+1. It uses forks of Discord.JS and Discord.JS-Commando that are based on the "master" branch so please refer to the "master" documentation.
+The reason for this is that Commando has added a lot of extra TypeScript support since it's latest stable release and when using the "master" branch for Discord.JS-Commando then the master branch for Discord.JS should also be used.
+I (Favna) manage these forks and ensure they are always stable before publishing any updates as I use them in my own bot

-3. In TypeScript you should to use ES6 imports/exports rather than CommonJS `module.exports` and `require` as it's far more efficient, adds a lot of cool features such as default exports, named exports and advanced imports and it's far easier to write and remember.
+2. In TypeScript you should to use ES6 imports/exports rather than CommonJS `module.exports` and `require` as it's far more efficient, adds a lot of cool features such as default exports, named exports and advanced imports and it's far easier to write and remember.

-4. The Gulpfile is for recompiling single JavaScript files into TypeScript files for hot-reloading commands once you have your bot running on some kind of server

-   - gulp is a taskrunner, much like NPM scripts but far more configurable

-5. You should **not** use `ts-node` to run your bot unless during development.
+3. You should **not** use `ts-node` to run your bot unless during development.
 It is very slow and inefficient for production environments.

-6. Therefore always compile your bot to JavaScript using `npm run build` or `yarn build`
+4. Therefore always compile your bot to JavaScript using `npm run build` or `yarn build`

-7. And do not remove anything from the `build`, `prebuild`, `postbuild`, `copyfiles` or `replace` scripts.
+5. And do not remove anything from the `build`, `prebuild`, `postbuild`, `copyfiles` or `replace` scripts.
 Doing so will either cause your bot to not build properly at all, or cause inefficiencies in the long term.
 Adding to it is perfectly fine however!

-8. The TypeScript config allows you to use aliases for easier accessing the `commands` and `utils` folders.
+6. The TypeScript config allows you to use aliases for easier accessing the `commands` and `utils` folders.
 For example if you need to log something you can `import log from '@utils/winston'` (which imports the `winston.ts` file at `src/utils/winston.ts`, no matter how many subfolders deep you are) then use this as `log.info()`.

-9. When getting support anywhere always specify that you are writing TypeScript to get the best support.
+7. When getting support anywhere always specify that you are writing TypeScript to get the best support.

-10. You can always join my server for support as well.
+8. You can always join my server for support as well.

 ## Available Scripts